Published Date: 16 March 2023

 Azure Active directory is a cloud-based identity service that allows an organisation to authenticate and authorise user accounts, allowing them to use both internal and external resources.
 It also provides a centralised management hub where the owner can manually add and remove accounts, whilst also providing other necessary functionality including resetting passwords.

-Creating an Azure Active Directory
+How To Create an Azure Active Directory

 To create an Azure Active Directory you need a subscription to a commercial service, such as Azure.
 The free tier of Azure Active Directory is included with a subscription such as this and no further products are needed in Azure for the service to function.

-Why does a business need Azure Active Directory?
+Why does Azure Active Directory Do?

 - protecting the use of internal documents and file systems that are often company confidential